-Art Confined and Feral Futures- social art in a time of social distance
+Art Confined and Feral Futures- social making with social distance

 A socially engaged live-art / craft project conceived and facilitated by Lady Kitt

 Created through collaboration with co-authors: